-1 2 3 4 5 6 7 UNITED STATES DISTRICT COURT 8 NORTHERN DISTRICT OF CALIFORNIA 9 IN RE: UBER TECHNOLOGIES, INC. MDL No. 3084 CRB 10 PASSENGER SEXUAL ASSAULT LITIGATION 11 [PROPOSED] SECOND AMENDED PRETRIAL ORDER NO. 12: COMMON 12 BENEFIT ORDER-TIMEKEEPING AND This Document Relates to: EXPENSES PROTOCOL 13 ALL ACTIONS 14 15 This Order amends Pretrial Order No. 12(a), the First Amended Common Benefit 16 Order-Timekeeping and Expenses Protocol to correct numerical errors in the time report task 17 codes and to add vendor-specific information.
-18 19 I. APPLICATION AND SCOPE OF THE ORDER 20 On December 6, 2023, the Court appointed Plaintiffs' Co-Lead Counsel, Plaintiffs' 21 Liaison Counsel, and the Plaintiffs' Steering Committee.
+1 2 3 4 5 6 7 UNITED STATES DISTRICT COURT 8 NORTHERN DISTRICT OF CALIFORNIA 9 IN RE: UBER TECHNOLOGIS, INC. MDL No. 3084 CRB 10 PASSENGER SEXUAL ASSAULT LITIGATION 11 PROPOSED PRETRIAL ORDER NO. 12: COMMON BENEFIT ORDER-12 TIMEKEEPING AND EXPENSES This Document Relates to: PROTOCOL 13 ALL ACTIONS 14 I. APPLICATION AND SCOPE OF THE ORDER 15 16 17 18 19 20 21 22 23

+On December 6, 2023, the Court appointed Plaintiffs' Co-Lead Counsel, Plaintiffs' Liaison Counsel, and the Plaintiffs' Steering Committee.
 ECF 152.
-In that Order, the Court 22 indicated it would issue a subsequent order regarding the guidelines and rules for work done and 23 expense incurred for the common benefit of all Plaintiffs in this MDL.
-As anticipated by that 24 Order, this Order is entered to provide standards and procedures for the fair and equitable sharing 25 among Plaintiffs, and their counsel, of the burden of services performed and expenses incurred 26 by attorneys acting for the common benefit of all Plaintiffs in this complex litigation.
-At the 27 appropriate time, and by separate order, the Court anticipates establishing a mechanism for 28 creating a Common Benefit Fund (CBF) and determining an appropriate holdback amount for contribution to that fund.
-Failure to follow the guidelines and procedures of this Order will mean that time and expenses incurred by counsel will not be reimbursable from the CBF or from any settlement fund approved by the Court.
+In that Order, the Court indicated it would issue a subsequent order regarding the guidelines and rules for work done and expense incurred for the common benefit of all Plaintiffs in this MDL.
+As anticipated by that Order, this Order is entered to provide standards and procedures for the fair and equitable sharing among Plaintiffs, and their counsel, of the burden of services performed and expenses incurred by attorneys acting for the common benefit of all Plaintiffs in this complex litigation.
+At the appropriate time, and by separate order, the Court anticipates establishing a mechanism for creating a Common Benefit Fund (CBF) and determining an appropriate holdback amount for contribution to that fund.
+Failure to follow the guidelines and procedures of this Order will mean that expenses incurred by counsel will not be reimbursable from the CBF or from any settlement fund approved by the Court.